 Preparedness, or the second phase of a successful disaster recovery plan, is to take the right actions at the right time and even ahead of time to be completely prepared to handle an emergency.
 During this phase, a company tries to identify how a disaster may affect its overall productivity and all related procedures.
 The company will also need to provide the correct information to its employees while implementing preparedness measures.

-The company works on how outreach, training, and education can build the potential to respond to and recover from any disaster.
+The company works on how outreach, training, deep learning, and education can build the potential to respond to and recover from any disaster.
 Essential steps on the part of a company at this stage may include:

 Strategically planning everything before a disaster.